Skip to main content

 Savings Plan coverage alert

 reduce your on-demand costs, but only when they actually cover your usage.
 If coverage drops, you’re paying full price for compute that should be discounted.
 A coverage alert catches this early.
-To set one up, create a cost alert with a custom formula that computes the ratio of covered spend to total eligible spend.
-For example:
+To set one up, create a cost alert with multiple metric rows:

 Example: period-over-period cost spike alert